 They brought a U-Haul trailer with only their clothes, some folding chairs and the children’s toys and looked for a house that would rent to a family with four children.
 They found a place in Mission, Kansas which made it a long drive to 40 Highway in Independence before I-70 was built.

-Today there are more than ninety Bott Radio Network stations throughout the country in Arkansas, California, Illinois, Iowa, Indiana, Kansas, Kentucky, Mississippi, Missouri, Nebraska, Oklahoma, South Dakota, Tennessee, Texas and Wyoming.
-Multitudes have learned the Bible through wise teachers such as Dr. Chuck Swindoll, J. Vernon McGee, Billy Graham, Dr. Charles Stanley, Dr. James Kennedy, Dr. Adrian Rogers, Chip Ingram and Dick Bott’s "The Complete Story."
+Today there are more than 120 Bott Radio Network stations throughout the country reaching into Arkansas, California, Idaho, Illinois, Iowa, Indiana, Kansas, Kentucky, Mississippi, Missouri, Nebraska, Oklahoma, South Dakota, Tennessee, Texas and Wyoming.
+Multitudes have learned the Bible through wise teachers such as Dr. Chuck Swindoll, J. Vernon McGee, Billy Graham, Dr. Charles Stanley, Dr. James Kennedy, Dr. Adrian Rogers, Chip Ingram and Dick Bott’s “The Complete Story.”